prabhatu012345/Install-Docker-Engine-on-Debian/README.md

 ## Install using the convenience script

 This is the easiest way to install docker engine on debian machine.

+Run below command to download installation script

   $curl -fsSL https://test.docker.com -o test-docker.sh

+To execute this script run below command

   $sudo sh test-docker.sh